 Did you know that mobile apps have a 150% higher conversion rate compared to mobile websites?
 This is because apps offer a complete experience.
-They can hold everything from flight information to order statuses – all you might need is just one little click away.
-Apps offer an ease that mobile websites can’t compete with.
-This is why creating a great user experience (or UX) for your apps is integral.
+They can hold anything from flight information to order statuses and concert tickets – everything you need is just one little click away.
+Mobile apps offer an ease that is hard for mobile websites to compete with, but to achieve a successful app, it is integral to create a great user experience.

-1. What makes their user experience so good
+1. What makes the user experience in these apps so good

-2. How you can achieve the same UX as them
+2. How you can achieve the same level of UX for your app(s)

 But first, let’s take a little detour into the basics.